Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/portal/integrated_windows_authentication/README.md

 ## Use case

-Integrated Windows Authentication, which is built into Microsoft Internet Information Server (IIS), works well for intranet applications, but isn't always practical for internet apps.
+Integrated Windows Authentication, which is built into Microsoft Internet Information Server (IIS), allows users to easily authenticate for different services using their domain's Windows credentials.
+This simplifies logging in to services that are provided through an intranet environment, as only a single username and password combination are required for the applications that support Integrated Windows Authentication.

 ## How to use the sample

-1. Enter the URL to your IWA-secured portal into the text field.
-2. Select either the `Search Public Portal` button (which will search for portals on www.arcgis.com) or `Search IWA Secured Portal` (which will search your IWA-secured portal), to search for web maps stored on the portal.
-3. If you chose to search a secured portal, you will be prompted for a username (including domain, such as username@DOMAIN or domain\username), and password.
-4. If you authenticate successfully, portal item results will display in the list.
-5. Select a web map item to display it in the map view.
+Select "Search Public Portal" to return all portal results hosted on www.arcgis.com (without requiring IWA authentication) or enter a URL to your IWA-secured portal, and select "Search IWA Secured Portal" to search for web maps stored there.
+If the latter was chosen, you will be prompted for a username (including domain, such as username@DOMAIN or domain\username), and password.
+If authentication is successful, portal item results will display in the list.
+Select a web map item to display it in the map view.

 ## How it works

-1. The `AuthenticationManager` object is configured with a challenge handler that will prompt for a Windows login (username@domain and password) if a secure resource is encountered.
+1. Create a custom `AuthenticationChallengeHandler` that will receive an `AuthenticationChallenge`, prompt the user to provide a Windows login (username@domain and password) if a secure resource is encountered, and return an`AuthenticationChallengeResponse` with an `AuthenticationChallengeResponse.Action` and a `UserCredential`.
-2. When a search for portal items is performed against an IWA-secured portal, the challenge handler creates a `UserCredential` object from the information entered by the user.
-3. If the user authenticates, the search returns a list of web maps (`ArcGISPortalItem`) and the user can select one to display as a `Map`.
+2. Set the `AuthenticationManager` to use the created challenge handler, `.setAuthenticationChallengeHandler(new IWAChallengeHandler());`.
+3. Create a new `Portal`, indicating that it is a secured resource, `new Portal (url, true)`.
+4. Load the portal, `Portal.loadAsync()`.
+This will trigger the challenge handler to prompt for a username and password.
+Depending on whether authentication is successful or not, access to the portal will be granted.
+5. Search the portal for the desired items, `Portal.findItemsAsync(new PortalQueryParameters("search query"))`.
+6. Use the `PortalItem`s to create a new map, `new ArcGISMap(PortalItem)`, and display them to the `Map View` as required.

 ## Relevant API

 * `AuthenticationChallenge`
+* `AuthenticationChallengeHandler`
 * `AuthenticationChallengeResponse`
 * `AuthenticationManager`
 * `AuthenticationManager.setAuthenticationChallengeHandler`
 * `Portal`
 * `UserCredential`

-## About the data

-This sample searches for web map portal items on a secure portal.
-To successfully run the sample, you need:
- * Access to a portal secured with Integrated Windows Authentication that contains one or more web map items.
- * A login that grants you access to the portal.

-## Additional Information
+## Additional information

- More information about IWA and it's use with ArcGIS can be found at the following links:
+ More information about IWA and its use with ArcGIS can be found at the following links:
   - [Use Integrated Windows Authentication with your portal](http://enterprise.arcgis.com/en/portal/latest/administer/windows/use-integrated-windows-authentication-with-your-portal.htm)
   - [IWA - Wikipedia](https://en.wikipedia.org/wiki/Integrated_Windows_Authentication)

 ## Tags

-login, security, sign-in
+authentication, IWA, login, portal, security, sign-in